Mleiha

-Mleiha, also Mileiha or Malaihah (ملَيْحَة), is a town in the Emirate of Sharjah, the United Arab Emirates (UAE) with a population of 4,768 (2015), located some 25 km south of the inland Sharjah town of Dhaid.
+âMleiha, also Mileiha or Malaihah (ملَيْحَة), is a town in the Emirate of Sharjah, the United Arab Emirates (UAE) with a population of 4,768 (2015), located some 25 km south of the inland Sharjah town of Dhaid.
 It is the location of archaeological remnants dating from the Neolithic to pre-Islamic Arabia and home to the Mleiha Archaeological Centre.
 Mleiha is a UNESCO World Heritage Site.

 History of Mleiha

 The widespread archaeological evidence unearthed throughout the Mleiha area dates back as far as the Palaeolithic period, some 130,000 years ago.

 Archaeologists from the German University of Tübingen made the original finds of tools at the site of Faya-1 at Mleiha, which have been dated using single-grain optically-stimulated luminescence (OSL) to at least 125-130,000 years ago.

 Settlements have also been identified pointing to Neolithic communities at Mleiha from 11,000 years ago, with finds of tools at the location consistent with the Neolithic Ubaid or Arabian Bifacial tradition of 5,000-3,100 BCE.
 Succeeding Bronze Age evidence dating from 3,000 BCE onwards at Mleiha includes an Umm Al Nar tomb, something absent from the nearby necropolis at Jebel Buhais which otherwise represents uninterrupted evidence of human burial throughout all periods of human settlement in the area.

 The centuries that followed witnessed the introduction of the underground falaj irrigation system and the cultivation of dates and other cereal crops.